 Among the reasons cited for species loss, habitat loss is the most frequently cited; in fact the relationship is so strongly related that it is perhaps tautological to cite habitat loss as the reason for species loss; they are one and the same.
 What is meant by habitat loss often is, however, the loss of wooded forest.
 Forest loss in India predates that in most other tropical countries.
 For example, by 1950's most of the clear-felling of rainforest in the Western Ghats had already taken place, while several Asian and South American countries had a forest cover exceeding 75%.
 It has been estimated that between 1920 and 1990 (in reality between 1920 and 1980), the forest cover in the Western Ghats decreased by as much as 40% with a fourfold increase in the number of forest patches or fragments (Menon & Bawa 1997).
-The monitoring of forest cover by the Forest Survey of India (in terms of canopy cover) shows that there has been little loss in the last decade or more (Table 1.2).
-Although this estimate has been a subject of considerable criticism on methodological and ecological grounds, there are no other estimates even for one year.
+The monitoring of forest cover by the Forest Survey of India (in terms of canopy cover) shows that there has been a subject of considerable criticism on methodological and ecological grounds, there are no other estimates even for one year.
 The current forest cover in the country is estimated to be about 20%, although other assessments report it as low as 10%.